 So think about what the trust gaps are on your projects.
 One of the best ways to build trust is by having open and candid conversations and communication between teammates.
 When you have low trust on a software team the cost of delivery goes way up and the speed goes way down.
 But when there’s trust and open communication the opposite becomes true.
 You find you’re team is able to deliver much faster and the cost of delivery decreases.

-Some food for thought…who on your team do you need to work on building more trust with?
+Some leadership training food for thought…who on your team do you need to work on building more trust with?

 And the winner is…